Lantern76/SOC-Lab/README.md

 ![12 Virus total ](https://github.com/Lantern76/SOC-Lab/assets/119342094/afe0a49c-c917-4039-ad15-ecf695603985)

-### That conclodes part 1 of the home SOC lab.
+### That concludes part 1 of the home SOC lab.
 Part 2 will be uploaded soon and will countinue below :)